Author Archives: Tom Fuerst

 For those reasons I think Paul has no need to cite his apostolic credentials, but rather lays them aside to promote and encourage the leadership of the “overseers and deacons” and also incarnate that which Christ incarnated when he laid aside his glory and took on a human body, dying a human death, and resurrecting to glory.

-Tom Fuerst ~ The Real Problem with Once Saved, Always Saved
+The Real Problem with Once Saved, Always Saved by Tom Fuerst

 I just finished reading the New York Times article about Robert L. Dear, Jr, the shooter in the recent Planned Parenthood attack in Colorado Springs.
 In the article, Dear is described as a serial philanderer, gambler, an abusive husband/boyfriend, and a Christian.